NYPD: 3 officers attacked with machete blocks from Times Square on New Year's Eve

 According to officials, a 19-year-old man swung a machete at an officer, then went after two others.

 "One officer, an 8-year veteran, suffered a laceration to the head.
-The second officer, who graduated the police academy on Friday, was also struck in the head, resulting in a skull fracture and large laceration," Police Commissioner Keechant Sewell said at an overnight press conference.
+The second officer, who graduated the police academy on Friday, was also struck in the head, resulting in a skull fracture and large laceration," said Police Commissioner Keechant Sewell at an overnight news conference.

 The attack happened just after 10 p.m. at West 52nd Street and Eighth Avenue.